AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between Redis databases/Synchronize data from a user-created Redis cluster to an ApsaraDB for Redis cluster
         instance.md

 # Synchronize data from a user-created Redis cluster to an ApsaraDB for Redis cluster instance

-Data Transmission Service \(DTS\) supports one-way data synchronization between two Redis clusters.
+Data Transmission Service \(DTS\) supports one-way data synchronization between Redis clusters.
 This feature is applicable to scenarios such as data migration, active geo-redundancy, and geo-disaster recovery.
 This topic describes how to configure one-way data synchronization from a user-created Redis cluster to an ApsaraDB for Redis cluster instance.

 You can also follow the procedure to configure data synchronization from an ApsaraDB for Redis cluster instance to a user-created Redis cluster.
 However, you must configure parameters for the source and destination instances based on the actual scenarios.